HomeGuides › Unaccredited registrar pay

 • An unaccredited registrar in a registrar-classified position earns the same base as an accredited registrar at the same step.

-• First-year registrar base pay runs from about $107,655 (SA) to $138,978 (TAS, on a longer 43-hour week) in 2025–26.
+• First-year registrar base pay runs from about $107,655 (SA) to $138,978 (TAS, on a longer 43-hour week) on current in-force award rates.
 The full table is below.

 • The real cost of being unaccredited is career progression and training recognition, not the fortnightly pay.

-Registrar base pay by state (2025–26)
+Registrar base pay by state (current award rates)

 StateRegistrar Yr 1 baseTop stepOrdinary hrs/wkUnaccredited title used